rollerworks/search-docs/processing_searches.rst

 -------------------

 Before you can start performing searches the system needs to know which fields you to want allow searching in.
-This configuration is kept in FieldSet.
+This configuration is kept in a FieldSet.

 .. include:: fieldset.rst.inc